-While you are transmitting, the red LED glows and the transmit symbol 37 appears in the display.
+While you are transmitting, the LED glows red and the transmit symbol appears in the display.

 Receiving an encrypted call

 When you receive an encrypted call, your radio unmutes and you can hear clear speech, so long as the key required to decode the call is stored in your radio.